 When do transfer students register for their classes?
 Is there a transfer student advisor?

 Transfer students register for classes after currently enrolled students register but before incoming freshman register.
-Our Transfer Analyst, Janet Miller, will send accepted transfer students their registration materials after they have confirmed enrollment at Wheaton College.
-She is available to advise students on the choices of their classes their first semester.
-Incoming transfer students will also be assigned an academic advisor from within their department major who will meet with them once they arrive on campus.
+Our Academic Advising Office will send accepted transfer students their registration materials after they have confirmed enrollment at Wheaton College.
+The Academic Advising Office is available to advise students on the choices of their classes their first semester.
+Incoming transfer students will also be assigned an faculty advisor from within their department major who will meet with them once they arrive on campus.

 Where can I find the schedule of classes for the upcoming semester?